go-gitea/gitea/contrib/gitea-mixin/README.md

 # Gitea Mixin

-Gitea Mixin is a set of configurable, reusable, and extensible alerts and dashboards based on the metrics exported by the Gitea built-in metrics endpoint.
-The mixin creates recording and alerting rules for Prometheus and suitable dashboard descriptions for Grafana.
+Gitea Mixin is a set of configurable Grafana dashboards based on the metrics exported by the Gitea built-in metrics endpoint.

 ## Generate config files

-You can manually generate the alerts, dashboards and rules files, but first you must install some tools:
+You can manually generate dashboards, but first you should install some tools:

 ```bash
 go get github.com/jsonnet-bundler/jsonnet-bundler/cmd/jb